icelu/icelu.github.io/_pages/research.md

   <!-- <figcaption>Parameter inference with approximate Bayesian computation (ABC)</figcaption> -->
 </figure>

-We have applied this approach to model CNAs and structural variants (SVs) resulted from chromosome instability from experimental and real patient data.
+We have applied this approach to model CNAs and structural variants (SVs) resulted from chromosome instability from experimental and real cancer patient data.

 Our previous inferences of important prognosis-related parameters including chromosome mis-segregation rates and selection strengths were limited by the mixture of signals in bulk sequencing data.

-We are interested to improve the inference at a higher resolution with increasingly available single cell data.
+Therefore, we are interested in improving the inference at a higher resolution with increasingly available single cell data.

+We are also interested in applying the latest genomic language models to tackle challenges related to human genomics.

 ### References:
+* William Cross\*, Salpie Nowinski\*, George Cresswell\*, Maximilian Mossner\*, Abhirup Banerjee\*, Bingxin Lu\*, et al. (2024).
+Negative selection may cause grossly altered but broadly stable karyotypes in metastatic colorectal cancer. bioRxiv: https://doi.org/10.1101/2020.03.26.007138. (* co-first authors)

+* Bingxin Lu, Samuel Winnall, William Cross, Chris P. Barnes (2023).
+Cell-cycle dependent DNA repair and replication unifies patterns of chromosome instability. bioRxiv. https://doi.org/10.1101/2024.01.03.574048

 * Yannik Bollen, Ellen Stelloo, Petra van Leenen, Bas Ponsioen, Myrna van den Bos, Bingxin Lu, et al. (2021).
 Reconstructing single-cell karyotype alterations in colorectal cancer identifies punctuated and gradual diversification patterns.
 Nature Genetics, 53(8), 1187-1195. https://doi.org/10.1038/s41588-021-00891-2.

-* Bingxin Lu, Samuel Winnall, William Cross, Chris P. Barnes (2023).
-Cell-cycle dependent DNA repair and replication unifies patterns of chromosome instability. bioRxiv. https://doi.org/10.1101/2024.01.03.574048

 ## Investigating intratumour heterogeneity and clonal evolution in cancer genomes